emaphp/eMacros/README.md

 ; create DOMDocument instance
 (:= _xml (new DOMDocument "1.0" "ISO-8859-1"))
 ```
-In order to work with key/properties, *CorePackage* provides 3 operators.
+In order to work with properties, *CorePackage* provides 3 operators.

 ```lisp
 ; properties.em